foodsharing-taiwan/foodsharing.tw/_pages/get-active.md

 We are currently looking for new cooperations and are preparing our new software (KARROT) to help us organise our pick up and manage our cooperations.

-If you are interested to join us as a Foodsaver or cooperting food retailer, check out our flyer (add link) and don't hesitate to contact us!
+If you are interested to join us as a Foodsaver or cooperting food retailer, check out our [flyer](https://drive.google.com/file/d/18euS0ouG0ICXgSsL-wmgURj4pKOU_p0b/view?usp=sharing) and don't hesitate to contact us!

-We organize our volunteer food pick-ups through [our group on foodsaving.world](https://foodsaving.world/#!/group-info/11).
+We organize our volunteer food pick-ups through [KARROT](https://foodsaving.world/#!/group-info/11).

 [Join us!](https://karrot.world/#/groupInfo/11){: .btn .btn--danger}